Ar-maan05/mcp-persist/docs/production.md

 It reads `MCP_PERSIST_BACKEND` (`sqlite` / `redis` / `postgres`) and
 `MCP_PERSIST_URL`, plus optional `MCP_PERSIST_TTL`, `MCP_PERSIST_TABLE_NAME`
 (SQLite/Postgres), and `MCP_PERSIST_KEY_PREFIX` / `MCP_PERSIST_MAX_STREAM_LENGTH`
-(Redis), and returns that backend's `create()` context manager — so the connection is opened on entry and closed on exit, exactly like the lifespan above.
+(Redis), and returns that backend's `create()` context manager, so the connection is opened on entry and closed on exit, exactly like the lifespan above.

 ### Proxy mode: resumability without modifying the server

-When you can't wire a store into the server itself — a third-party server, a binary you don't own, one written in another language — run the [`PersistenceProxy`](../README.md#resumability-without-touching-the-server-persistenceproxy) in front of it instead.
+When you can't wire a store into the server itself, such as a third-party server, a binary you don't own, one written in another language, run the [`PersistenceProxy`](../README.md#resumability-without-touching-the-server-persistenceproxy) in front of it instead.
 It forwards requests upstream, intercepts the SSE responses, stores every event under its **own** monotonic IDs, and replays them when a client reconnects with `Last-Event-ID`.
 The upstream needs no event store of its own; the proxy is the store.
-Point your clients at the proxy instead of the server — nothing else on the client changes.
+Point your clients at the proxy instead of the server; nothing else on the client changes.

 ```bash
 # in front of a running server